Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 "We can’t define everything in advance."

 True.
 But you can define the 10 most critical decisions.
-And fundamental principles ("If in doubt: isolate systems, analyze later").
-This covers 90% of cases.
+And core principles ("When in doubt: isolate systems, analyze later").
+That covers 90% of cases.

 No, it creates flexibility.
-Those who know who may decide can act faster.
+If you know who is allowed to decide, you can act faster.
 Uncertainty is the enemy of speed.

 "We’re too small for this."

 Smaller companies especially benefit from clear structures.
-You don't have large teams to catch chaos.
-One person with clear authority is more valuable than five people discussing.
+You don’t have large teams to absorb chaos.
+One person with clear authority is more valuable than five people debating.

 The Short Version

-• Chaos is the norm without prepared structures
+• Chaos is the default without prepared structures

-• Define RACI matrix for the most critical decisions
+• Define a RACI matrix for the most critical decisions

-• Set time limits – without deadlines, endless discussions occur
+• Set time limits – without a deadline, discussion is endless

-• Clarify proxies – even for the CEO
+• Clarify deputies – including for the CEO

 • Train, train, train – no PowerPoints, real drills